mjlyons/apollo-client-demo/README.md

 2. Purely on the server (as one GraphQL request)
 3. As a mix of the two _for the same query_ (executing some resolvers on the server and the rest on the client)

 This approach reuses the same resolver code on the client and server.
-You don't need implement the GraphQL-to-REST-API decomposition logic twice.
+You don't need to implement the GraphQL-to-REST-API decomposition logic twice.

-You can also use feature gating to extend #3 to gradually roll out use of a GraphQL resolver from the client to server.
+You can also use feature gating to extend #3 to gradually transition use of a GraphQL resolver from the client to server.

-More on both of these topics use cases toward the end of the README.
+More on both of these use cases toward the end of the README.

 ## Tooling